top of page

 Alcoholism Treatment

 If an individual is dependent on alcohol, supervised detoxification may be required.
-Further treatment may include individual or group counseling.
+Further treatment may include individual or group counselling.

 Support groups such as Alcoholics Anonymous and Narcotics Anonymous have also helped many alcoholics to stay sober, allowing them to live productive lives.
 Find out more about finding support systems in recovery.